Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Identification Theory

 \section{Identification Theory}

-Before considering how to actually estimate $v_s(\pi_e)$, we first consider the simpler problem of \emph{identification}, which is the problem of finding some function $\psi$ such that $v_\gamma(\pi_e) = \psi(\pb)$.
+Before considering how to actually estimate $v_\gamma(\pi_e)$, we first consider the problem of \emph{identification}, which is the problem of finding some function $\psi$ such that $v_\gamma(\pi_e) = \psi(\pb)$, and is a prerequisite for identificaiton.
 This is the first stepping stone because $\pb$ is the most we could hope to ever learn from observing $\mathcal D$.
 If such a $\psi$ exists, then we say that $v_\gamma(\pi_e)$ is \emph{identified} with respect to $\pb$.
 In general, such an identification result is impossible for the OPE problem given unobserved confounding as introduced by our POMDP model.
 Therefore, we must impose some assumptions on $\pb$ for such identification to be possible.

-To the best of our knowledge, the only existing identification result of this kind was presented by \citet{tennenholtz20off}, and is only valid in tabular settings where states and observations are discrete.
+To the best of our knowledge, the only existing identification result of this kind was presented by \citet{tennenholtz20off} (with a slight generalization given by \citealp{nair2021spectral}), and is only valid in tabular settings where states and observations are discrete.
 We will proceed first by extending this approach to more general, non-tabular settings.
 However, we will note that there are some restrictive limitations to estimation based on this approach.
 So, motivated by the limitations, we develop a new and more general identification theory which extends the PCI approach to the sequential setting and easily enables efficient estimation.